FreedomBen/breakout71/Readme.md

 ## Engine ideas

+- particles when bouncing on sides / top
 - show total score on end screen (score added to total)
 - show stats on end screen compared to other runs
 - handle back bouton in menu